safaomrani/Free-Code-Camp-Certifications/README.md

 - Responsive Web Design
 - JavaScript Algorithms and Data Structures

-Copies of the certificates are in the certs folder.
+Copies of the certificates are in the certifications folder.